Rangers vs. Cardinals Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 58 hits with 10 doubles, 14 home runs and 20 walks.
-He has driven in 51 runs with four stolen bases.
+- Adolis Garcia has recorded 62 hits with 10 doubles, 15 home runs and 20 walks.
+He has driven in 52 runs with four stolen bases.

-- Garcia has picked up at least one hit in six straight games.
-In his last 10 games he is hitting .286 with two doubles, two walks and two RBI.
+- Garcia brings a seven-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .390 with two doubles, a home run, two walks and three RBI.

 Garcia Recent Games